microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-assignmentrequests.md

 The following example shows the response.

 > **Note:** The response object shown here might be shortened for readability.
-All the properties will be returned from an actual call.
+All the properties are returned from an actual call.

 <!-- {
   "blockType": "response",